-The course manuals used in SAP Live Class are the same as those used in the traditional classroom, but in electronic format.
+The course manuals used in SAP Learning Class, virtual option are the same as those used in the traditional in-person classroom trainings, but in electronic format.
 Several days before class starts, we send you a link to download the course materials as well as further course details.

-SAP Live Class is delivered over an internet connection, but it is just like a traditional class where the instructor delivers lectures, demos and you work on exercises all in real-time.
+SAP Learning Class, virtual option is delivered over an internet connection, but it is just like a traditional class where the instructor delivers lectures, demos and you work on exercises all in real-time.
 You will need to join the class at the required start time each day and be present throughout.
 You will be given breaks at appropriate times.

-A headset with a built-in mic is essential for SAP Live Class so that you have the best audio experience for yourself, and also to ensure your background noises do not affect the rest of the class.
+A headset with a built-in mic is essential for SAP Learning Class, virtual option so that you have the best audio experience for yourself, and also to ensure your background noises do not affect the rest of the class.

 Yes, the webcam is essential so that all students and instructors have a face-to-face experience, just like in a traditional classroom.

-Although SAP Live Class provides a dial-in audio option to use your phone, we recommend that you use the VOIP option for a simpler, high-quality experience.
+Although SAP Learning Class, virutal option provides a dial-in audio option to use your phone, we recommend that you use the VOIP option for a simpler, high-quality experience.